Intika-Windows/Spotiamb/README.txt

 is proprietary and is bundled as a pre-built .obj file that can be used on Windows systems.

+Here is the web site of the project: https://spotiamb.com

 License:
 --------
 The Spotify pre-built library is provided for non-commercial use only and